 Childcare in Chamonix

-There are many activities to choose from in Chamonix, we love taking children to Chamonix nature and animal park with marmots, chamois and bouquetins in Les Houches.
+We love taking children to Chamonix nature and animal park with marmots, chamois and bouquetins in Les Houches.
 The paths are friendly and can be accessed by a pushchair, this is a great place to spot some animals in their natural environment.

+Children can explore the town of Chamonix and the cobblestone streets with their nanny and discover the lively markets and shops.
 A familiar sight in Chamonix is Dr Zhivago and his finely dressed horse – kids can snuggle amongst the blankets in the back of his sleigh and see the sights of Chamonix on a horse-drawn tour.

+Chamonix is best known for its impeccable off-piste terrain but the Chamonix Mont Blanc ski area has much to offer all skiers of all abilities.
 There is also the famous “Vallée Blanche“, accessed from the Aiguille du Midi.
 This is 20km off-piste run through glaciers and crevasses, with some of the best scenery in the Alps.